An Introduction to Requirements Management

 But knowing how your developers can connect with your requirements is the first step.

-In Azure DevOps your developers can build Task Work Items which can be connected directly to their development work.
-If they are using the “Repos” functionality of Azure DevOps, they can add their Github or TFVC repository to their project to make it easily accessible.
-They can then tie their pushes, pulls, branches, commits, and more to their Task Work Items (or any other Work Item!).
+In Azure DevOps, your developers can build Task Work Items which they can connect directly to their development work.
+If they are using the Repos functionality, they can add their GitHub or TFVC repository to their project to make it easily accessible.
+They can then tie their pushes, pulls, branches, commits, and more to their Task Work Items or any other Work Item.

 As teams tie their development work into part of the process, they can make their development more visible and traceable to requirements themselves.

-In Azure DevOps, the method of facilitating changes top requirements includes emailing lists of requirements to the interested parties using the email feature within the Queries tab.
-While this feature does have some limitations, it does allow your team to exchange requirements and collaborate before making final change.
+In Azure DevOps, the method of facilitating to top requirements includes emailing lists of requirements to the interested parties using the email feature within the Queries tab.
+While this feature does have some limitations, it allows your team to exchange requirements and collaborate before making any final changes.